 We will work with our suppliers and contractors to help end plastic waste in the environment:

-- By 2030, we will increase the amount of recycled plastic in our packaging to 30% and ensure that the packaging we use for our products is reusable or recyclable.
+- By 2030, we will increase the amount of recycled plastic in Shell-branded packaging to 30% and ensure that the packaging we use for our products is reusable or recyclable.

 Shell supports the need for improved circularity of global plastics markets and encourages reduction, reuse and recycling of plastics.
-We are a founding member of the Alliance to End Plastic Waste and in 2021 we set a new ambition to work with our suppliers and contractors to help end plastic waste in the environment.
+We are a founding member of the Alliance to End Plastic Waste, which helps governments to assess and improve waste collection and waste management.
+In 2021, we set a commitment to work with our suppliers and contractors to help end plastic waste in the environment.

 We are focusing on chemical recycling where we break down hard-to-recycle plastics into raw materials through a technique called pyrolysis.
 The pyrolysis oil can then be used as feedstock in our chemical plants, replacing traditional hydrocarbon feedstock.
 This contributes to our circular economy ambition and prevents waste that would otherwise have gone to landfill or incineration.